-This call returns the element coordinates of the given ESMC\Mesh in the provided elemCoord buffer of doubles.
+This call returns the element coordinates of the given $ESMC\Mesh$ in the provide elemCoord buffer of doubles.
 At completion, this buffer is a 1-D array with the coordinates for a given element in adjacent indices.
 For example, for d-dimensional coordinates, the first d values in the returned array are the coordinates for the first element, the second d values are the coordinates for the second element, etc.